 For this reason, it’s always a good idea to have landlord insurance.
-This will normally cover your building and contents, but you can extend it to include rent guarantee insurance and cover against damage by your tenant.
+This will normally cover your building and contents, but you can extend it to include landlord rent insurance and cover against a tenants default on rent.
 Landlord legal expenses insurance can also cover your legal fees in cases of residential eviction.

 As you’ve seen, there are lots of things you can do to find good tenants.
 These are the top tips from this article: